Eastern Maine Community College

 Eastern Maine Community College (EMCC) is a public community college in Bangor, Maine.
 It offers over 30 one- and two-year degree programs.
 The college offers technical, liberal arts, and career programs at the undergraduate level.

 History

 Eastern Maine was established in 1966 by act of the Maine Legislature, as Eastern Maine Vocational Technical Institute (EMVTI).
 In 1989, the name was changed to Eastern Maine Technical College (EMTC), and changed again in 2003 from "Technical" to "Community".
-Located in the center of Bangor, Maine its72-acre campus is next to Interstate 95, a short distance from Eastern Maine Medical Center.
+Located in the center of Bangor, Maine its 72-acre campus is next to Interstate 95, a short distance from Eastern Maine Medical Center.